 ●Pulmonary reticular opacities

 ●Skin, joint, and/or eye lesions

 Sarcoidosis can involve all organ systems to a varying extent and degree [1,2].
 An overview of the clinical manifestations and diagnosis of extrapulmonary sarcoidosis will be reviewed here.
 Issues relating to pulmonary sarcoidosis, or the epidemiology, pathogenesis, and treatment of sarcoidosis are discussed separately.
-(See "Clinical manifestations and diagnosis of pulmonary sarcoidosis" and "Pathogenesis of sarcoidosis" and "Treatment of pulmonary sarcoidosis with glucocorticoids" and "Treatment of pulmonary sarcoidosis with alternatives to glucocorticoids".)
+(See "Clinical manifestations and diagnosis of pulmonary sarcoidosis" and "Pathogenesis of sarcoidosis" and "Treatment of pulmonary sarcoidosis: Initial therapy with glucocorticoids" and "Treatment of pulmonary sarcoidosis: Disease refractory to glucocorticoid therapy".)